kbastani/event-sourcing-microservices-example/README.md

 ### Pre-requisites

-You'll need to do the following pre-requisites before you can use Docker Stacks to perform Kubernetes deployments using Docker Compoase files.
+You'll need to do the following pre-requisites before you can use Docker Stacks to perform Kubernetes deployments using Docker Compose files.

 Pre-requisites: